hellarcore/electrum-hellar-server/README-IRC.md

-IRC is used by Electrum Dash server to find 'peers' - other Electrum Dash servers.
+IRC is used by Electrum Hellar server to find 'peers' - other Electrum Hellar servers.
 The current list can be seen by running:

   electrum-hellar-server peers

-The following config file options are used by the IRC part of Electrum Dash server:
+The following config file options are used by the IRC part of Electrum Hellar server:

     [server]
     irc = yes